missionpinball/mpf-docs/tutorial/3_get_flipping.rst

 At this point the rest of the steps on this page are for getting your physical machine connected to your pinball controller.
-If you don't have a physical machine yet then you can skip directly to Step 4 - Adjusting your flipper power.
+If you don't have a physical machine yet then you can skip directly to :doc:`/tutorial/4_adjust_flipper_power'.

 7. Configure MPF to use your physical pinball controller